gaetanserre/gaetanserre/README.md

   Organization of the new edition of Learning to Run a Power Network, a challenge joining reinforcement learning and electrical network in partnership with Réseau de Transport d'Électricité.
-Creation of baseline agent merging RL and expert rules to stimulate the participants.
+Creation of a baseline agent merging RL and expert rules to stimulate the participants.
 I submitted a <a target="_blank" href="https://arxiv.org/abs/2207.10330">paper</a> to IEEE SSCI as principal author & presented this edition at the IEEE WCCI conference.